 Interested in becoming a PHE?
-Our application is open from February 9, 2024 to March 1, 2024.
+Our application will open in Spring 2026.
 We look forward to reading your application!

-We are looking for students graduating in 2026 or later who will be available to take a required three-credit course (EDHS 3240 - Tuesdays/Thursdays from 2-3:15 pm), and attend our weekly team meetings on Tuesdays at 5 pm.
+We are looking for students graduating in 2028 or later who will be available to take a required three-credit fall course (EDHS 3240 - Tuesdays/Thursdays from 2-3:15 pm) and attend our weekly team meetings on Tuesdays at 5 pm.

-No prior experience in public health or health promotion necessary and all schools are welcome to apply!
-We are looking for any and all students who are passionate and committed to making a difference at UVA.
+No prior experience in public health or health promotion is necessary and all schools are welcome to apply!
+We are looking for any and all students who are passionate and committed to expanding the community of care at UVA!

 - Expected Commitment